carlthewebmaster/toolkitdocs/README.md

-PubMed Labs - gh-pages site
+C++ Toolkit Documentation Demo
 ====================

-This is the source repository for the PubMed Labs template micro-site.
+This is the source repository for the C++ Toolkit documentation demo site.

 All content is in the ````gh-pages```` branch of the repository.